 6. SaaS Licence – Additional Conditions of Use

-You must not (and you must ensure that each Authorised User does not):
+You must use best endeavours to not (and you must ensure that each Authorised User does not):

 (a) access or use the SaaS Solution except as permitted by the SaaS Licence, or other than through the interface that is provided by us;

 (b) access or use the SaaS Solution in any way that is improper or breaches any Laws, infringes any person’s rights (including Intellectual Property Rights and privacy rights), or gives rise to any civil or criminal liability;